-Relevant Approval Condition # Condition Description (Summary) Compliance Status Site Comment/Where Addressed in AEMR DA265-10- 2004 Condition 28 of Schedule 3 Implementation of Water Management Plan Admin Non - Compliance See Audit Action Plan DA265-10- 2004 Condition 36 of Schedule 3 Bushfire Management Plan approval Admin Non - Compliance See Audit Action Plan DA265-10- 2004 Condition 4 of Schedule 4 EMP update Admin Non - Compliance See Audit Action Plan DA265-10- 2004 Condition 10 of Schedule 4 Communications Strategy Admin Non - Compliance See Audit Action Plan
+Relevant Approval Condition # Condition Description (Summary) Compliance Status Site Comment/Where Addressed in AEMR of Schedule 3 revised. and approval will be sought from the DPIE.
+Further details are provided in Appendix 4.
+DA265-10- 2004 Condition 28 of Schedule 3 Implementation of Water Management Plan Admin Non - Compliance The Site Water Management Plan is currently being revised. and approval will be sought from the DPIE.
+Further details are provided in Appendix 4.
+DA265-10- 2004 Condition 36 of Schedule 3 Bushfire Management Plan approval Admin Non - Compliance Ongoing Further details are provided in Appendix 4.
+DA265-10- 2004 Condition 4 of Schedule 4 EMP update Admin Non - Compliance The EMP is currently being revised. and approval will be sought from the DPIE.
+Further details are provided in Appendix 4.